 Current AIC students seeking admission to the Physical Therapy program must complete a formal application process as an internal transfer.
-Internal transfer applications are reviewed in spring semester only, for fall admission into the program.
+Internal transfer applications are reviewed in spring semesters only for fall admission into the program.
 It is required that all students who are applying as internal candidates take at least two lab sciences during their freshmen year.
-Additional information on the internal transfer process can be obtained through the Office of the Dean of the School of Health Sciences.
+Additional information on the internal transfer process can be obtained through the Office of the Dean of the School of Health Sciences located in Courniotes Hall, Room 102.